Gydesen/LoopWorker/README.md

 Created by DillerSoft, so this probably have many flaws and may set your greenhouse on fire.

-LoopWorker class is a really easy way to set up scheduled jobs on the arduino

-31-05-2016 LoopWorker 0.1.0 - Dennis Gydesen
+31-05-2016 LoopWorker 0.1.0  The first version - Dennis Gydesen

 USER GUIDE

-For easy use Download the newest ZIP file and add it to the Arduino IDE as a library.
+For easy use, download the newest ZIP file and add it to the Arduino IDE as a library.

 There is an example in the zip file.